 Part 2: Why to use MMM

-What are the use cases and benefits of Marketing Mix Modeling
+What are the use cases of benefits of Marketing Mix Modeling

 Why to use MMM